 Escape the hustle and bustle of Paris with a day trip to the historical sea side in the north of France.
 The Normandy Beaches and the World War II Memorials bring history to life through scenery and nature.
 The beaches of Normandy give travellers a chance to explore an area of France rich not just in history but also in food.
 Luckily traveling there is made easy even for those who don’t have cars as there is a Paris to Normandy train!
+You can book your day trip from Paris here!
 This INSIDR Guide aims to give you a a brief yet comprehensive D Day Beaches guide.
 You’ll find our tips on how to get to Normandy from Paris and catching the train from Paris to Normandy!